carlossss111/CMinesweeper/README.md

 cminesweeper -h
 ```

 The game is played with the left and right mouse-buttons just like the original minesweeper.
-Press ESC to exit.
+Press ESC or q to exit.

 ![Minesweeper GIF](misc/cminesweeper-1.gif)

+Press the r key to reset the board and play again.

 ## Terminal Requirements
 You will need a colour and mouse-operable terminal.
 Linux terminal emulators like Gnome-Terminal and XTerm supply this functionality.
 I would love to try on an real old terminal one day too, but this is yet untested.